TakuKobayashi/RuntimePermissionChecker/README.md

 ```
 This will automatically display the dialog if you add permissions that the user needs to display the dialog.

-if you want to execute the feature when the all permission have been permitted, you add the following.
+if you want to execute the feature when the all permissions have been permitted, you add the following.
 ```MainActivity.java
 public class MainActivity extends Activity {
     private static final int REQUEST_CODE = 1;